 This area is defined as inside the 10, 110 and 5.
-Studio visits will be conducted June – December 2014.
-The exhibition is scheduled to be on view June 27 –September 6, 2015.
+Some studio visits were conducted in 2013.
+The project is currently on hold.

 Meg Linton is the Director of Galleries and Exhibitions, Ben Maltz Gallery, Otis College of Art and Design in Los Angeles.
 Recent exhibitions/projects include Doin’ It in Public: Feminism and Art at the Woman’s Building as part of the Getty’s initiative Pacific Standard Time: Art in L.A.
 1945-1980; Meticulosity, co-curated with John David o’Brien; Revenge of Phantasmagoria a site-specific installation with Mark Dean Veca at the Instituto Cultural Cabañas in Guadalajara, Mexico; and In the Land of Retinal Delights: The Juxtapoz Factor for the Laguna Art Museum.